lassebunk/screenshot-generator/README.md

 *Why?* When developing [Toptrust](http://toptrust.dk), I was tired of manually adding images of posts when sharing on social media.
 This was especially true for pages that had no featured/thumbnail images.
+I wanted screenshots to be taken automatically, and so Screenshot Generator was born.

 ## Installation